 Considering just how jam-packed with safety equipment the Kluger comes, and how easy it is to drive, it’s a go-to option for families and is deserving of a spot on your shortlist of seven-seat SUVs.
-On that note, if you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 406 122
+On that note, if you are interested in buying a car online in Australia, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925

 Five Specs You Need to Know

 2,000kg braked towing capacity

 8.7L per 100km for V6 petrol, 5.6L per 100km for hybrid